-In a hurry?
-Check out our top 5 electric smokers!
-Keep reading to discover more about our top picks.
+Here are my top picks of the best electric smokers!
+Keep reading to discover more about my top picks.

-This 30-inch digital electric smoker by Masterbuilt is extremely easy to use for individuals who are just getting started with smoking meat.
+This 30-inch digital Masterbuilt electric smoker is extremely easy to use for individuals who are just getting started with smoking meat.

 The panel also allows me to control the cooking time and the on and off controls.